cregan727/nf-core-laughinggoggles/pipeline_overview.md

 Vireo takes the cellsnp called genotypes and the references and assigns each cell to a sample.
 Here is what the vireo command looks like:

-The inputs are the reference vcf defined by the first input bam_cellsnp and each path(sample_outdir) which indicates that I want to run this process for each item in that channel.
-Then the output is just the path to the vireo output directory.
+The inputs are the reference vcf (here named bam_cellsnp since that's the process it comes from) and each path(sample_outdir).
+The 'each' indicates that I want to run this process for each item in that channel which in this case is a 1 cellsnp output directory for each 10x lane.
+The output is the path to the vireo output directory.

 ```
 process vireo_ref {